Memorial Day Washington

 The statement comes a day after Trump shared a TikTok video including footage from Arlington National Cemetery that likely violates a federal law against using military cemeteries for campaigning purposes.

-NPR reported Trump campaign staffers had a physical altercation with an Arlington National Cemetery staffer on Monday over the restriction.
+NPR reported that Trump campaign staffers had a physical altercation with an Arlington National Cemetery staffer on Monday over the restriction.

 It's not the first time Trump has been accused of politicizing the military, but the campaign is seeking to downplay what happened in the aftermath.

-“We lost 13 great great people, what a horrible day it was,” Trump says over somber music.
-“We didn’t lose one person in 18 months and then they took over the disaster, the leaving of Afghanistan.”
+"We lost 13 great, great people — what a horrible day it was," Trump says over somber music.
+“We didn't lose one person in 18 months, and then they took over the disaster, the leaving of Afghanistan.”

 In a statement after NPR's original story, family members present Monday said they invited Trump and gave approval for his photographer and videographer to document an emotional moment of remembrance.